FBojadzievski2/hello-world/README.md

 # hello-world
 This is a begining of something new

- I eat rice and I like Coca Cola nnom nom nom
+ I eat rice and I like Coca Cola

+ nike je keva